-Offers for the JetBlue Plus Card, JetBlue Card and JetBlue Business Card are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the JetBlue Card, JetBlue Plus Card and JetBlue Business Card are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 Buy JetBlue Points Key Terms